 We have 34-year-old artist Kelsey Montague to thank (blame?) for the wings mural trend.
-While she certainly wasn’t the first to do it, she made this style of interactive art wildly popular.
+While she certainly wasn’t the first to do it—Colette Miller’s LA wings had taken flight a few years before—she made this style of interactive art wildly popular.
 And one of my favorite musical artists, Taylor Swift, was also to thank (blame?).
 In 2014, after Montague painted her first #WhatLiftsYou wings mural in New York City’s Nolita neighborhood, Taylor Instagrammed a photo of herself in front of the wings, then had her come to Nashville and paint yet another pair right across the street from the Gulch wings that have become a thorn in every Nashvillian’s side, in particular the businesses down that way.

 This original piece by Montague was an advertisement for the release of Swift’s ME! single and was taken down after just two weeks.
 It also falls in the category of advertising not art due to the nature of the messaging.

 It’s easy to see how wings murals became the thing to do: After all, anyone can paint them—they don’t require a lot of skill—and they pretty much beg for a photo opp, right?
 But guess what, so does pretty much every mural ever created!
 That’s the beauty of public art in the first place: Not only do murals alter the environment they inhabit, but they create a beautiful piece of photogenic art on the exterior of your home or business that can be appreciated by all, no matter age, race or income level.
 I’m not sure when business owners became obsessed with demanding “interactive art;” art by its mere existence is interactive.
 If you can’t find a way to interact and connect with a piece, that’s on you, the viewer, and not the artist.